httpie/cli/.github/ISSUE_TEMPLATE/bug_report.md

 **Checklist**

 - [ ] I've searched for similar issues.
-- [ ] I'm using the the latest version of HTTPie.
+- [ ] I'm using the latest version of HTTPie.

 ---